samsoncsyu7777/tutoring-platform/docs/project-overview.md

 To build a professional online tutoring platform tailored for teachers and tutors that offers:

-Zoom-based live teaching with parental controls
+video-based live teaching with parental controls

 Per-student whiteboards using Excalidraw